douglasjunior/ohm-to-hass-agent/README.md

 1. Open `Open Hardware Monitor` and keep it running on background (you might want to configure it to startup with Windows too).

 1. Copy or create the `.ps1` script as you want.

+    In the script content you need to:

     - Import the `read-sensor.ps1` script:
     - Call the `Read-Sensor` function setting the `SensorType` and `Name` respectively.

 1. Test your script pasting the `path` to the `.ps1` file on the PowerShell terminal, ex: